Whatsapp Icon

 False Negatives: A Closer Look

-To mitigate the risk of false negatives, it is crucial that the sample collection and handling protocols are meticulously followed.
+To mitigate the risk of false negatives, the sample collection and handling protocols must be meticulously followed.
 Advances in testing methodologies, including the use of next-generation sequencing (NGS) and liquid biopsies, offer greater sensitivity and specificity, reducing the incidence of false negatives.

 Evolution of Cancer Mutations